tomjoht/documenting-apis/_docs/Documenting Endpoints/docapis_doc_endpoint_definitions.md

 /campaigns/<span class="parameter">{campaign_id}</span>/actions/send
 </pre>

+{: .tip}
-{% include tip.html content="If you set off your code block with `pre` tags, you can use `span` tags to set off specific elements in different colors." %}
+If you set off your code block with `pre` tags, you can use `span` tags to set off specific elements in different colors.

 Curly braces are a convention that users will understand.
 In the above example, almost no URL uses curly braces in the syntax, so the `{campaign_id}` is an obvious placeholder.